bringauto/fleet-management-http-api/docs/endpoints.md

 - 'since' - timestamp in milliseconds (default=0).
 API returns only states with timestamp >= since.
 - 'wait' - boolean (default=False).
 If True and no states would be returned, the request will wait for the next relevant state to be added.
 - 'lastN' - integer (default=0).
 Limits the number of returned states.
 If the number of states is greater than the specified limit, the server returns N states with the highest timestamp or (if timestamp are equal) the highest ID.
 If set to 0 or less, number of returned states is NOT limited.
+- 'carId' - integer or empty (empty by default).
+If set, the API returns only states for the Orders assigned to a Car with ID=carId.
+If the car does not exist, an empty list is returned.

 Query options since and wait determine the behavior as described in [Wait mechanism documentation](https://docs.google.com/document/d/1DOHSFV2ui8C7Oyrui1sVxadSqaxPjlY3uif-EK2-Uxo)